Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 I love that they’re so easy to use, that you can just pick them up and go.
 But things that are battery powered tend to have shorter lives than corded alternatives.

 According to a consumer reports survey, a vacuum will last about 8 years depending on the brand.
 But I can’t find any info about cordless vacuums.
-Generally, though the older something on battery gets the more its battery loses power.
+Generally, though the older something on the battery gets the more its battery loses power.
 Think of an old mobile phone that needs charge twice a day compared to a new one that can last a day and a half.

 I think cordless vacuums will keep on vacuuming for many years but how long they run for might start to fade.